-- (3) detect cybersecurity events; - (4) respond to identified or detected cybersecurity events to mitigate any negative effects; - (5) recover from cybersecurity events and restore normal operations and services; and - (6) fulfill applicable regulatory reporting obligations. - (c) Class A companies shall conduct an independent audit of their cybersecurity programs at least annually. - [(c)] (d) A covered entity may meet the requirement(s) of this Part by adopting the relevant and applicable provisions of a cybersecurity program maintained by an affiliate, provided that such provisions satisfy the requirements of this Part, as applicable to the covered entity. - [(d)] (e) All documentation and information relevant to the covered entity's cybersecurity program, including the relevant and applicable provisions of a cybersecurity program maintained by an affiliate and adopted by the covered entity, shall be made available to the superintendent upon request.
+- (3) detect Cybersecurity Eventscybersecurity events; - (4) respond to identified or detected Cybersecurity Events cybersecurity events to mitigate any negative effects; - (5) recover from Cybersecurity Events cybersecurity events and restore normal operations and services; and - (6) fulfill applicable regulatory reporting obligations. - (c) Each class A company shall design and conduct independent audits of its cybersecurity program based on its risk assessment. - (ed) A Covered Entitycovered entity may meet the requirement(s) of this Part by adopting the relevant and applicable provisions of a cybersecurity program maintained by an Affiliateaffiliate, provided that such provisions satisfy the requirements of this Part, as applicable to the Covered Entitycovered entity. - (de) All documentation and information relevant to the Covered Entity's covered entity's cybersecurity program, including the relevant and applicable provisions of a cybersecurity program maintained by an affiliate and adopted by the covered entity, shall be made available to the superintendent upon request.